tilteng/web-style-guide/14-translations.md

 7. **Avoid certain text transformations**

   The meaning of a string in one form (e.g. fully capitalized) may not be appropriate in another language.
-If your strings needs to be fully capitalized, it must be extracted as such so that translators can change the letter case.
-Avoid transformation through methods like `toUpperCase()` and `text-transform: uppercase;` which do not even work for certain characters.
+If your string needs to be fully capitalized, it must be extracted as such so that translators can change the case appropriately.
+Avoid text transformation through methods like `toUpperCase()` and `text-transform: uppercase;` which do not even work for certain characters.